Updated January 8, 2020

 Best Budget Rowers Under $300

 When we hear the word budget, most of us think of poorly made, cheap products, but that’s certainly not true of the next two rowers in this review.

 The first budget rower we are going to look at is the most popular magnetic rower currently available the Sunny Health & Fitness 5515.

-The 5515 is popular for good reason, while many budget rowers suffer from poor resistance.
+5515 is popular for a good reason, while many budget rowers suffer from poor resistance.

-The Sunny Health 5515 achives strong resistance right through levels 4-8 which is almost unheard of from a budget magnetic rower.
+The Sunny Health 5515 achieves strong resistance right through levels 4-8, which is almost unheard of from a budget magnetic rower.

 Having strong resistance bumps up the appeal of this rower, it’s the only budget magnetic rower that can offer intense cardio workouts.
-Making the 5155 a great choice for intermediate fitness levels as well as the beginner.
+Making the 5155 an excellent choice for intermediate fitness levels as well as the beginner.